 Mary, knowing her time was near, would have needed all the faith she possessed to accept that she must bring her special child into the world on a bed of straw, in a cave used to shelter animals.

 And what Father would not be devastated to hand over his son, knowing the pain and suffering he would have to endure?
-Our Heavenly Father knew there was no other way to save the world, so there must have been agony in his heart when he gave us Jesus, as the world’s first Christmas present.
+Our Heavenly Father knew there was no other way to redeem mankind, so there must have been agony in his heart when he gave us Jesus, as the world’s first Christmas present.

 Our Christmas will be complete, if we can freely give our burdens to the infant Jesus in the crib, knowing that only He has the power to convert our problems into the peace, joy and happiness associated with the Season.